-Carl Jung biography and quotes
+Carl Jung biography, quotes and books

 Carl Jung (Carl Gustav Jung; 1875 – 1961) was a Swiss psychiatrist and psychoanalyst and was one of the founders of analytical psychology, a theory of the human mind and therapeutic practice.
 His work was universal, and for this reason, his work was used in psychiatry, anthropology, philosophy, art, literature, and religious studies.